What is a Chartered Surveyor?

 A chartered surveyor can provide you with detailed, specialist advice on property-related issues whilst also having the ability to complete a RICS chartered survey.
 There are a variety of subjects a chartered surveyor may specialise in, from advising on construction projects to domestic or commercial properties.

-The two most common property surveys required by those looking to move house is the RICS home buyers report and the RICS building survey.
+The two most common property surveys required by those looking to move house is the homebuyers survey and the building survey.
 Regardless of knowledge or experience, it’s possible for anyone to call themselves a ‘surveyor’ making the title less protected.
 If someone is calling themselves a ‘surveyor’ they haven’t necessarily got the vital training or qualifications that would give you reassurance.

 The most basic survey is a condition report, which is best suited for modern flats and bungalows.